 About Me

-Before I started graduate school, I attended UNC-Chapel Hill (2x Tar Heel!) and earned a bachelor's degree in English and another in journalism.
+Before graduate school, I attended UNC-Chapel Hill (2x Tar Heel!) and earned a bachelor's degree in English and another in journalism.
 Reading and writing have been a major part of my life since childhood, so I couldn't imagine myself studying anything else.
-I am drawn to stories of all kinds and realized I loved telling them in journalism when I was 16, working as a freelance writer for The Wake Weekly, a community newspaper in Wake Forest, North Carolina.
+I am drawn to stories of all kinds and realized I loved telling them in journalism when I was 16.
+I worked as a freelance writer for The Wake Weekly, a community newspaper in Wake Forest, North Carolina.
 It was a privilege to serve my community in this way, and those early stories helped shape the journalist I am today.
 One who embraces challenges, like tackling new topics, and has great respect for the process of producing a story.

 “I became a journalist to come as close to the heart of the world as possible.”